google/knative-gcp/docs/install/dataplane-service-account.md

   1. `NAMESPACE`: an optional parameter to specify the namespace to use, default to `default`.
 If the namespace does not exist, the script will create it.
-  1. `K8S_SERVICE_ACCOUNT`: an optional parameter to specify the k8s service account to use, default to `default-cre-dataplane`.
+  1. `K8S_SERVICE_ACCOUNT`: an optional parameter to specify the k8s service account to use, default to `sources`.
 If the k8s service account does not exist, the script will create it.
   1. `PROJECT_ID`: an optional parameter to specify the project to use, default to `gcloud config get-value project`.